Adams-Ghub/fanmilkulator/README.md

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

-VS Code or command line, web browser and a mobile phone with expo app installed on it
+VS Code or command line, web browser, and a mobile phone with an expo app installed on it

 ### Setup